How To Strengthen Your Teeth

 Phosphorus: Phosphorus is an important mineral that plays a significant role in the health of your teeth.
 This mineral protects and rebuilds your tooth enamel naturally.
 Some of the best sources of phosphorous include shellfish, pumpkin seeds, lentils, and Brazil nuts.

 Zinc: Zinc is essential for strong teeth.
-It can help reduce possible demineralisation of your teeth.
+It can help reduce the possible demineralisation of your teeth.
 Some excellent sources of zinc include oysters, red meat, crab, dairy, beans and pumpkin seeds.

 Vitamins D & K2: Vitamin D & K2 are fat-soluble vitamins that are crucial for healthy teeth.
 Vitamin D helps our bodies to properly utilise calcium, which aids in the proper development of enamel.
 When your body is not absorbing enough calcium, it begins to obtain calcium from your bones and teeth, making them weak and brittle.
 Since vitamin D is a hormone, it informs your intestines when they need to absorb calcium from the food you consume.
 Some of the most abundant sources of vitamin D include fatty fish like salmon and tuna, egg yolk, cod liver oil and sun exposure.